Frida Kahlo: 1934–1949: La Casa Azul and declining health

 Rivera was also in San Francisco after he fled Mexico City following Trotsky's murder and accepted a commission.
 Although Kahlo had a relationship with art dealer Heinz Berggruen during her visit to San Francisco, she and Rivera were reconciled.
 They remarried in a simple civil ceremony on 8 December 1940.
 Kahlo and Rivera returned to Mexico soon after their wedding.
 The union was less turbulent than before for its first five years.
 Both were more independent, and while La Casa Azul was their primary residence, Rivera retained the San Ángel house for use as his studio and second apartment.
-Both continued having extramarital affairs; Kahlo, being bisexual, had affairs with both men and women, with evidence suggesting her male lovers were more important to Kahlo than her female lovers.
+Both continued having extramarital affairs; Kahlo had affairs with both men and women, with evidence suggesting her male lovers were more important to Kahlo than her female lovers.

 Despite the medical treatment she had received in San Francisco, Kahlo's health problems continued throughout the 1940s.
 Due to her spinal problems, she wore twenty-eight separate supportive corsets, varying from steel and leather to plaster, between 1940 and 1954.
 She experienced pain in her legs, the infection on her hand had become chronic, and she was also treated for syphilis.
 The death of her father in April 1941 plunged her into a depression.
 Her ill health made her increasingly confined to La Casa Azul, which became the center of her world.
-She enjoyed taking care of the house and its garden, and was kept company by friends, servants, and various pets, including spider monkeys, Xoloitzcuintlis, and parrots.While Kahlo was gaining recognition in her home country, her health continued to decline.
+She enjoyed taking care of the house and its garden, and was kept company by friends, servants, and various pets, including spider monkeys, Xoloitzcuintlis, and parrots.

+While Kahlo was gaining recognition in her home country, her health continued to decline.
 By the mid-1940s, her back had worsened to the point that she could no longer sit or stand continuously.
 In June 1945, she traveled to New York for an operation which fused a bone graft and a steel support to her spine to straighten it.
 The difficult operation was a failure.
-According to Herrera, Kahlo also sabotaged her recovery by not resting as required and by once physically re-opening her wounds in a fit of anger.
+According to biographer Hayden Herrera, Kahlo also sabotaged her recovery by not resting as required and by once physically re-opening her wounds in a fit of anger.
 Her paintings from this period, such as The Broken Column (1944), Without Hope (1945), Tree of Hope, Stand Fast (1946), and The Wounded Deer (1946), reflect her declining health.